cicizpq-1108/cicizpq-1108/README.md

-- 👋 Hi, I’m cicizpq,a BA student in the University of HONG KONG.
+- 👋 Hi, I’m cicizpq,a BA student in the University of Hong Kong.
 - 👀 I’m interested in hiking and swimming.
 - 🌱 I’m currently learning Python.
-- 📫 How to reach me:
+- 📫 How to reach me: u3635208@connect.hku.hk
-- Company: The University of HONG KONG.
+- Company: The University of Hong Kong.
 - I am eager to learn on GitHub and contribute my part to this community.

 <!---